 Unfortunately, because of overfishing and industrial impacts, many of the Gulf’s marine creatures are at risk.
 The sperm whale, West Indian manatee, and all five species of Gulf sea turtles are listed as threatened or endangered.

 - Overfishing and entanglements with fishing gear, such as surface longlines and fishing nets;

 The BP Oil Disaster of 2010 killed thousands of dolphins, whales, sea turtles and birds.
-Already at risk, these species and others continue to suffer the ongoing effects of the spill,
+Already at risk, these species and others continue to suffer the ongoing effects of the spill.

-The GRN seeks to protect and restore the Gulf’s marine wildlife by:
+Healthy Gulf seeks to protect and restore the Gulf’s marine wildlife by: